carlosp420/nymphalidae_diversification/response_to_reviewers.md

 family as hostplant (232 genera use only one plant family versus 176 that use
         more than one; based on our data in supp. mat.
 15), the ..."

+**6. Reviewer's Comment:**

+At the end of this paragraph, the authors indicated they tested the effect of character coding on their analyses.
+A more explicit description of the test would be useful, along with predictions of how results would be effected (i.e. how would a large effect vs. no effect of coding Hypanartia and Vanessa as Solanaceae feeders manifest in the results?).

+**6. Response:**

+> We included the following sentence to clarify the issue: **"We expected that coding these two genera as either absence or presence would not have a significant effect on our results."**